Academic Advising-Primary Role — Individuals whose primary role at the institution is the direct delivery of advising services to students

 Faculty Academic Advising — Individuals whose primary responsibility is teaching and who spend a portion of their time providing academic advising services to students

-Only one nominee per category from each institution
+- Only one nominee per category from each institution will be considered.

 The Selection Committee will evaluate nominations on the evidence